shamanec/GADS-devices-provider/docs/setup.md

 With this approach we mount the symlink of each device created by the udev rules to each separate container.
 This in turn makes only a specific device available to its respective container which gives us better isolation from host and more stability.

-### Access iOS devices from a Mac for remote development - just for info
+### Access iOS devices from a Mac for remote development - LINUX ONLY, just for info
 1. Execute `sudo socat TCP-LISTEN:10015,reuseaddr,fork UNIX-CONNECT:/var/run/usbmuxd` on the Linux host with the devices.
 2. Execute `sudo socat UNIX-LISTEN:/var/run/usbmuxd,fork,reuseaddr,mode=777 TCP:192.168.1.8:10015` on a Mac machine on the same network as the Linux devices host.
 3. Restart Xcode and you should see the devices available.